Skip to main content

 Preparation

-The work leading to the consensus conference in Copenhagen is structured by four groups that will summarize the value and impact of user involvement through a systematic mapping of relevant scientific literature.
-The Danish Diabetes Knowledge Center has had the responsibility for the methodological design of the systematic mapping in accordance with international standards.
+Prior to the consensus conference, four groups summarized the value and impact of user involvement through a systematic mapping of relevant scientific literature.
+The Danish Diabetes Knowledge Center was responsible for the methodological design of the systematic mapping in accordance with international standards.

-Systematic analyzing of the scientific literature has occurred in three groups of researchers (diabetes care, prevention and research) addressing the following questions among others:
+Systematic analyses of the scientific literature occurred in three groups of researchers (diabetes care, prevention and research) addressing the following questions among others:

 1. What is the international research-based evidence for the value and impact of user involvement, in terms of metabolic, quality of life, satisfaction and social measures and other relevant parameters?